-But this begs the question: Who gets to decide what words mean?
+The USDA petition and the Missouri law both beg the question: Who gets to decide what words mean?
 A company?
 An industry?
 Scientists?
 People who eat?

 Animal agriculture is running scared — their friends in the dairy industry have seen about 10 percent of their market share taken by non-animal-derived milks, cheeses, and yogurts — but instead of doing any of a number of things like diversifying what they sell (why don't traditional dairy companies also make nut milks?), or improving the treatment of their animals to win customers back who are put off by their industry's practices — they are attacking words.
 Why not just compete fairly?

 Interestingly, the National Cattlemen's Beef Association (a different organization from the USCA), which includes meat processors and distributors in its membership, hasn't signed the USDA petition.
 Maybe that's because "ultimately most meat producers will have some stake in [lab-grown meats] and it will be a successful outcome," Chris Kerr, from New Crop Capital, a venture capital firm that invests in food companies, told Phys.org.